nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clearing all data in TrackO: `clear`

-If you want clear all sample data present, `clear` is the command for you.
+If you want to clear all sample data present, `clear` is the command for you.

 The command `clear` clears all data (in both [Order List](#layout) and [Inventory List](#layout)) from TrackO.